Focusing on Loan Repayment – How to Pay off Student Loans

 Know your options.
 In some cases, those who have a lower income might have alternative ways to pay off student loans through Income-Based Repayment (IBR) programs.
 Income-Based Repayment programs determine monthly payments based on a percentage of discretionary income.

-After a certain period of time, remaining debt is forgiven.
+After a certain period of time, the remaining debt is forgiven.
 For more information about IBR programs, visit IBR Info.

 Those who choose a career in public service can sometimes also get a break on loan debt.
 This is an option for how to pay student loans while doing a job that you love.
 Nerd Wallet shares a guide for taking part in the programs, which forgive federal loans for those in jobs like nursing, education, and military service.